Comcast/rdkcryptoapi/README.md

 ## Summary

-RDKCryptoAPI Contains cryptographic APIs used in the RDK Software Stack and an OpenSSL reference implementation.
+RDKCryptoAPI contains cryptographic APIs used in the RDK Software Stack and an OpenSSL reference implementation.

 ## Building